gwsec-paul/GW-Security-Documentation/README.md

 - You can also make more complex things like, bullets tables or [hyperlinks](https://www.markdownguide.org/cheat-sheet/)

 - [ ] Or checkboxes for future updates or unsolved issues.

+Like

+- [x] Fixed issue with web interface on internet explorer.